 function itself throws an exception.
 For this, we’ll

-consider action `onException` cleanup
+consider action `onException` cleanup.
+There are four

 different possibilities:

-threw sync, cleanup
+action threw sync, cleanup threw

-threw sync, cleanup
+syncaction threw sync, cleanup threw

-threw async, cleanup
+asyncaction threw async, cleanup threw

-threw async, cleanup
+syncaction threw async, cleanup threw

 asyncOur guiding principle is: we cannot hide a more severe exception